Divine females are entering new conveniences (6)

 'new' becomes 'n' (common abbreviation eg NT for New Testament).

-'conveniences' becomes 'aids' (I can't justify this - if you can you should believe this answer much more).
+'conveniences' becomes 'aids' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'n'+'aids'='naids'